joyful-fox-2019/e-commerce/server/README.md

 ## Getting Started
 ---
-Welcome to E-commerce! <br/>
+Welcome to E-Commerce! <br/>
-You can use the API for user and product management.<br/>
+You can use the API for user, product, cart and transaction management.<br/>
 All API access is performed over HTTP and accessed from the http://ecommerce.server.edirates.xyz.<br/>
-You can do CRUD operation for products by accessing to http://ecommerce.server.edirates.xyz/products.<br/>
-Of course, you must login first and register a new user in order to be able to do CRUD operation.<br/>
-Registering a new user or login with existing user can be done by accessing to http://ecommerce.server.edirates.xyz/users.

 API Base URL :
 ```html